-And all those mini-candies are wrapped in….you guessed it plastic!
+And all those mini-candies are wrapped in….you guessed it, plastic!
 But it’s a little more complicated than just the plastic wrap.

-The documentary film The Dark Side of Chocolate is a very revealing and disturbing look at child trafficking in the Ivory Coast and how that relates to the harvesting and purchasing of cocoa beans.
-As the film illustrates, the cocoa bean business is competitive and the desire for cheap chocolate in first-world nations like Canada and the USA only increases the demand placed on these countries.
+The documentary film The Dark Side of Chocolate is a very revealing and disturbing look at child trafficking in the Ivory Coast and how that relates to the harvesting and purchasing cocoa beans.
+As the film illustrates, the cocoa bean business is competitive, and the desire for cheap chocolate in first-world nations like Canada and the USA only increases the demand placed on these countries.

-This is a much larger issue for sure and one that calls for open dialogue between the companies that make the chocolate and the local government which accepts large kickbacks from the same companies.
+This is a much larger issue for sure and one that calls for open dialogue between the companies that make the chocolate and the local government, which accepts large kickbacks from the same companies.

 Here are a few brands that I like:

 I'd also always opt for GMO-free chocolate and candy.
-You see eco-friendly Halloween candy is not that hard to find!
+You see, eco-friendly Halloween candy is not that hard to find!

-Eco Friendly Halloween Costumes
+Sustainable Halloween Costumes

 All of this begs the question, are Halloween costumes part of "fast fashion", yes they are!